 Across all sections of the school, a team of highly qualified English language teaching professionals provides both pull-out instruction and in-class support to deliver a comprehensive and inclusive programme.
-Entry and exit to and from the EAL programmes in the school are determined by a combination of placement testing, proficiency testing using the MACII and teacher assessments.
+Students are assessed upon entry to the school and at key points throughout the year to determine their level of English proficiency.
+Entry and exit to and from the EAL programmes in the school is determined by a combination of placement testing, proficiency testing and teacher assessments.

 Primary School EAL

 In the Primary School we offer specialised EAL instruction and support for those students who are in the process of developing their English language skills.
 Students who have beginner to high-intermediate English language proficiency receive English instruction in a small group setting with an EAL teacher.
 These classes focus on helping the students to develop their language and literacy skills as well as an understanding of the PYP units of inquiry.
 The EAL specialists also work closely with the classroom teachers to develop differentiated instruction and support for the mainstream curriculum.
 This form of instruction and support is designed to help the students develop the knowledge and skills necessary to access the mainstream curriculum and to accelerate their learning.